The 15 BEPS action points explained

 Action Point 1 - the tax challenges of a digital economy

-Action point 1 focuses on how the digital economy can amplify the BEPS risks and seeks to identify ways to address these tax difficulties caused by the digitisation of the economy.
-In the 2015 Final Report, the OECD and the G20 countries agreed to first monitor developments and analyse the data that would become available over time.
-The aim was to have compiled an inventory on this topic by the year 2020.
-In March 2018 an interim report was already provided by the OECD and in January 2019 a policy note to the tax challenges of the digitalisation of the economy.
+Action point 1 deals with how the digital economy can exacerbate BEPS risks and aims to identify ways in which these tax difficulties caused by the digitalization of the economy can be addressed.
+In the 2015 Final Report, the OECD and G20 countries agreed to initially monitor developments and analyze the data that becomes available over time.
+By 2020, the aim was to have drawn up an inventory on this topic.
+An interim report was delivered by the OECD in March 2018 and a guideline on the tax challenges of a digital economy in January 2019.

 Read the OECD Tax Talk #9 on the Interim report